amar-gohil/java/core/oop.md

     2. HttpServlet

 # Interface
+ Interfaces specify what a class must do and not how.
+It is the blueprint of the class.
 1. Interface all methods are public, abstract
 2. Methods never final.
 3. Declares only method headers.